Adastra’s architecture

 Adastra accelerated (MI250X) nodes

 The IO die’s Global Memory Interface (GMI) links are used by the Core Chiplet Dies (CCDs) of the Trento CPU to communicate and maintain cache coherency.
 The eXternal GMI (or Inter-chip Global Memory Interconnect, xGMI) links are used for chip peer to peer communications (GPU/GPU, GPU/CPU CPU/GPU or CPU/CPU).
 The GMI and xGMI are the backbone of AMD’s Infinity Fabric (IF).
 A fabric can be seen as an abstraction of the underlying communication hardware.
 AMD’s IF consists of two separate communication planes, the Infinity Scalable Data Fabric (SDF) and the Infinity Scalable Control Fabric (SCF). xGMI can be seen as a pumped up PCIe.
 It provides, at equivalent PCIe generation, slightly better transaction per second and (seemingly) better line code efficiency. xGM2 is ~ 18 GT/s, xGMI3 is ~ 25 GT/s and xGMI 4 ~ 32 GT/s.
-In a similar vein, the PCIe Extended Speed Mode (ESM) allows for higher throughput over similar PCIe 4 lane count and hardware due to higher PCIe clock.
+Similarly, the PCIe Extended Speed Mode (ESM) allows for higher throughput over similar PCIe 4 lane count and hardware due to higher PCIe clock.
 In fact, ESM is a side effect of the Cache Coherent Interconnect for Accelerators (CCIX) protocol which is used by AMD and HPE-Cray on Adastra’s nodes.
 The CCIX consortium standardized ESM to achieve up to 25 GT/s over traditional PCIe 4 (16 GT/s) lanes.

 The CPU socket is connected to each GCD via Infinity Fabric over x16 xGMI2, allowing a theoretical host-to-device (H2D) and device-to-host (D2H) throughput of 36 Go/s (33.53 Gio/s).
 The 2 GCDs on the same MI250X are connected via Infinity Fabric over 4 x16 xGMI3 links for a theoretical throughput of 200 Go/s (186.3 Gio/s) (in each directions simultaneously).
 The GCDs on different MI250X are connected with Infinity Fabric GPU-GPU in the arrangement shown in the Adastra MI250X node diagram below.
 The MI250X are each connected to one NIC via PCIe4 + ESM.